yaduvendra/AI-Plays-FlappyBird-master/README.md

 # AI-Plays-FlappyBird
 Using genetic algorithm and neural networks to teach AI to play flappy bird.
 Inspired by [this project](https://github.com/pakoito/MarI-O) and [this paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
 The dashboard in the html page is inspired by [this website](http://rednuht.org/genetic_walkers/).

-You can try this project in [this page](https://tsreaper.github.io/AI-Plays-FlappyBird/).
+You can try this project in your browser.
+Just clone this repository and run the index.html file.

 ## Goals
 - [x] Make a flappy bird game